Development¶

 “per-user” settings

-documentation for details on how to customise the
+in the scriv documentation for details on how to customise the

-local behaviour of scriv create
+local behaviour of scriv create.

-The project level scriv
+The project level scriv settings are stored in

-(but the project largely relies on the default
+pyproject.toml (but the project largely relies on the default

 settings)